HRTCloudDemo/HRTCloudDemo.github.io/_labs/004-collaborate.markdown

 title: Collaborate
 ---

-In this lab you will create a team of two developers (e.g. with your neighbour) and collaborate on improving the application.
+In this lab you will create a team of two developers (e.g. with your neighbor) and collaborate on improving the application.

 # Split the work